rockca/hardDeploy/README.md

 ```

-ExampleLibrary is now deployed to whatever network is in the context of the environment.
+ExampleLibrary is now deployed to whatever network was chosen (`hardhat deploy --network <networkName>`)

 For example, if we are deploying on Rinkeby, this library will get deployed on rinkeby, and the `exampleLibrary` variable will be a deployment object that contains the abi as well as the deployed address for the contract.